Obamacare Preventive Care

 More About the Affordable Care Act and Preventive Care

-All plans starting January 1, 2014 or later will feature these no-out-of-pocket preventive health exams.
+All plans starting January 1, 2014 or later feature these no-out-of-pocket preventive health exams.

 Obamacare Free Preventive Care